leoloso/gatowebsites/content/docs/library/_default/add-a-mandatory-comments-block-to-post.md

 ---
 title: Add a mandatory comments block to a post
-metaDesc: "If missing, add the comments block at the bottom of the post"
+description: "If missing, add the comments block at the bottom of the post"
 socialImage: /assets/GatoGraphQL-logo-suki.png
 #order: 100
 referencedTutorialLessonSlugs: